aupac/ember-aupac-db-reverse-engineering/README.md

 Copy the folder `yourproject/node_modules/ember-aupac-db-reverse-engineering/blueprints/ember-aupac-db-reverse-engineering/files/db-reverse-engineering` into the root of your project `yourproject/db-reverse-engineering`

 ## Operating Systems Supported
-This is for development only - the server hosting you app can run any OS you like.
+This is for development only - the server hosting your app can run any OS you like.

 - Window
 - Linux running bash shell